Skip to content

 Which inputs matter most

 You enter Home Bar Setup Cost, Annual Restocking, Pub Sessions Per Year, and Pub Spend Per Session.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 What's happening under the hood